 pH affects plant growth by making the nutrients available for absorption.
 Certain nutrients are more readily available at certain pH levels.
 An incorrect pH level could lead to deficiencies.

 17. HOW OFTEN DO I CHECK THE PH LEVEL?

 Ideally you will check your pH everyday or multiple times a day.
-Once you have learned how the system runs you may be able to check the pH every few days.
+Once you have learned how the system runs you may be able to check the pH less often.
 It should always be maintained.

-Yes it is important.
+Yes, water temperature is very important.
 The best water temperature is 60-73 degrees.
 Anything above or below these numbers may result in root problems or bacterial infections.

 The easiest way is to purchase a digital pH meter.
 Once calibrated it will give you an accurate digital read out.
 You can also use pH test strips or a liquid drop test kit.
-These last two options are much more cost effective but less accurate.
+These last two options are much more cost effective in the short-term, but are less accurate.

-Total Dissolved Solids (TDS), Electrical Conductivity (EC) and Parts Per Million (PPM) are measuring the strength of your nutrient or fertilizer solution.
+Total Dissolved Solids (TDS), Electrical Conductivity (EC) and Parts Per Million (PPM) are different units of measurement.
+They're used for measuring the strength of your nutrient or fertilizer solution.

 If EC is 1.
 1x1000/2 = 500 PPM